netdata/netdata/packaging/installer/UPDATE.md

 > You may need to escalate privileges using `sudo`.

-Your package manager will grab a new package from our hosted repository, update Netdata, and restart it.

 ## Pre-built static binary for 64-bit systems (`kickstart-static64.sh`)

-To update the pre-built static binary, run the `kickstart-static64.sh` script again.
+If you installed Netdata using the pre-built static binary, run the `kickstart-static64.sh` script again to update Netdata.
+Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) will persist during this process.

+This script will download the latest Netdata source (either the nightly or stable version), compile Netdata, and update it via reinstallation.

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
 ```

-This script will download the latest Netdata source (either the nightly or stable version) and update Netdata via reinstallation.

 > ⚠️ If you installed Netdata with any optional parameters, such as `--no-updates` to disable automatic updates, and
 > want to retain those settings, you will need to set them again during this process.
 See the [`kickstart-static64.sh`